przemokam/Ave_Caesar_Cipher/README.md

 ```

 ## Features:

       There are 3 options to choose from:
           1. Decode a message when you know the shift number.
-    2. Brute force decoding: if you don't know the shift number, the script will attempt all possible shifts for you.\n
+          2. Brute force decoding: if you don't know the shift number, the script will attempt all possible shifts for you.
-    3. Encode a message by providing the desired shift number.\n
+          3. Encode a message by providing the desired shift number.

 ## How to Use

-Run the script using python./n
+      Run the script using python.
-You'll be greeted with a choice of three actions:/n
+      You'll be greeted with a choice of three actions:
           Decode message (I know shift)/n
-    Decode message (I don't know the shift and I need to brute force it!)/n
+          Decode message (I don't know the shift and I need to brute force it!)
-    Encode message/n
+          Encode message

-/n
-Depending on your choice, you might be prompted to input the message and possibly the shift number./n
+      Depending on your choice, you might be prompted to input the message and possibly the shift number.
-The script will then display the encoded or decoded message based on your input./n
+      The script will then display the encoded or decoded message based on your input.

       Thank you for using and testing the script!